NORTHERN CAPITALS WITH ST PETERSBURG EXTENSION - 2017

 Orientation, visit the indoor food market and taste local snacks.

 Guided sightseeing, walk through Frogner Park and visit City Hall.

-Guided sightseeing, visit City Hall, walking tour of the Old Town.
+Guided sightseeing, walking tour of the Old Town, visit the City Hall.

 Overnight cruise in first-class, outside, two-berth cabins with private facilities, including a special Smorg?sbord dinner.